-Table.1 : Broad Thematic Areas (BTAs) Aligning with Thrust and Indicative Intervention Areas 1.
-Water Resource Management (a) Water Security through rejuvenation of springs and catchments I. Developing state wide program on rejuvenation of the natural springs in the Himalayan Watersheds towards increasing the water availability at watershed scale; II.
-Technology standardization for water harvesting and thus improving the efficacy of water availability round the year; (b) Study of Hydropower Development in the IHR Database on hydropower potential and carrying capacity assessment of the Hydropower in IHR basins; Cumulative impact assessment of hydropower at basin scale (c) Assessment of water-induced hazards I. Monitoring and modeling for prediction of hazards, i.e. inundation, flash floods and landslides; II.
-Development of early warning systems for flash floods/land slides 2 Livelihood Options and Employment Generation (a) Promoting Bio-resource Planning for Rural Development
+Table.1: Broad Thematic Areas (BTAs) Aligning with Thrust and Indicative Intervention Areas 1.
+Water Resource Management (a) Water Security through rejuvenation of springs and catchments Developing state wide program on rejuvenation of the natural springs and Natural Lakes and water bodies towards increasing the water availability: Technology standardization for water harvesting and thus improving II. the efficacy of water availability round the year; (b) Study of Hydropower Development in the IHR Cumulative impact assessment of hydropower at basin scale (c) Assessment of water-induced hazards Monitoring and modeling for prediction of hazards, i.e. inundation, flash floods and landslides; Development of early warning systems for flash floods/land slides II.
+Livelihood Options and Employment Generation 2 (a) Promoting Bio-resource Planning and Use for Rural Employment Generation I. Digital database generation on the Himalayan resource status, availability and use-patterns;

-- I. Digital database generation on the Himalayan resource status, availability and use-patterns; - Field models for bio-resources management plan at the Himalayan village ecosystem level including integrated eco-restoration models for degraded wasteland; - III.
+Field models for bio-resources management plan at the Himalayan village ecosystem level;

+III.
 Creating of new eco-tourism opportunities in the Himalayan ecosystem such as spiritual and yoga tourism, nature camps, etc.;